MilanStaffehl/TNG-Cluster-paper/src/processors/README.md

 - `_process_temperatures`: Take an array of gas cell temperatures for every halo and populate the `data` attribute with some data calculated from it.

-You *can* then optionally subclass these methods:
+You *can* then optionally overwrite these methods:

 - `_get_auxilary_data`: Load any additional data not related to gas temperature.
-- `_fallback`: Return a fallback dataset for any halo that contains no gas.
-By default, this returns an array of zeros of the expected length.
-Subclasses should implement a fallback appropriate for the task (for example an array of NaNs might be suitable in some cases).
+- `_fallback`: Return a fallback dataset for any halo that contains no gas or for when it is skipped by the `_skip_halo` method.
+By default, this returns an array of NaN's of the expected length.
+Subclasses should implement a fallback appropriate for the task (for example an array of zeros might be suitable in some cases).
 - `_post_process_data`: Is called after primary data is loaded and processed.
   This method can be used to further process it (for example to average it over all halos) or to verify it.
 It can also be used for any teardown operations